json-schema-faker/json-schema-faker/README.md

 Faking values
 -------------

-Generated human-friendly samples by using **faker** property on each subschema:
+Generate human-friendly samples by using **faker** property on each subschema:

 ```json
 {